hannah-dempsey/Dempsey_DW_Final/README.md

 code: contains all files in which coding is performed

--   cleaning_data.Rmd: organizes and cleans data frame
+-   cleaning_data: organizes and cleans data frame

 -   saguaro_analysis and opri_analysis: analyse abundance and biomass data for each site